Fragrance layering is key to building a scent wardrobe that evolves with your mood, your skin, and your individuality.

 If unsure, opt for complementary profiles within the same fragrance family.
 Florals pair well with other florals.
 Spices can often balance woods.
 Contrasting combinations, like a zingy citrus over smoky oud, can also work with the right balance.
 Mason says, “All types of fragrance notes can complement each other, that is the fun and the art of perfumery.”

-There are some boundaries.
+There are some boundaries to consider.
 Too many complex perfumes at once can result in olfactive overload.
 Long advises caution: “Typically, if you have two highly complex perfumes and you put them together, there’s a likelihood that they share some components, and the result will be jarring.”

 Her recommendation?
 No more than three fragrances at once, and ideally, only one or two if those include full-bodied perfumes.
 “You can blend two if both have some complexity, three if you have chosen single note fragrances,” she says.